 The bonds were issued by the Trinity Public Utilities District under a resolution adopted by the Board of Directors of the District in the amount of \$20,835,000.
 The bonds were structured as serial bonds for maturities 2018 through 2039.
-Yields on serial bonds range from 0.97% to 3.32%.
-Interest rates range from 1.58% to 4%.
+Yields on serial bonds range from 0.97 percent to 3.32 percent.
+Interest rates range from 1.58 percent to 4 percent.
 The bonds maturing on or before April 1, 2027 are not subject to optional redemption prior to their respective stated maturity dates.